JetBrains/jpa-buddy-documentation/database-connections/database-connections.md

 Since IntelliJ IDEA CE doesn't allow configuring database drives, JPA Buddy is to the rescue!
 Open Tools -> JPA Buddy -> Database Drivers window.
 Here you can configure drivers for each supported RDBMS by selecting one of the proposed driver versions and adding additional files from your local machine.

 ![database_drivers](img/database_drivers.jpeg)

+## How to connect via SSH

+JPA Buddy uses a different mechanism from what IntelliJ IDEA uses to connect to the database.
+So, JPA Buddy can't use the SSH tunnel configured in IntelliJ IDEA.
+To make Buddy works properly in this case, you need to establish an SSH tunnel on the system level.
+Here is [an example](https://www.linode.com/docs/guides/create-an-ssh-tunnel-for-mysql-remote-access/) of how you can do it.